YaraBezuhla/retro-assistant/README.md

 # Retro Assistant

-A reto-themed terminal contact and note manager built with Python and Textual.
+A retro-themed terminal contact and note manager built with Python and Textual.
 Manage contacts, phone numbers, emails, addresses, birthdays, and tagged notes.

 ---